michael131468/mpv/DOCS/man/en/options.rst

     See also ``--user``.

 --playing-msg=<string>
     Print out a string before starting playback.
-The following expansions are
+The string is expanded for properties, e.g. ``--playing-msg=file: ${filename}`` will print the string ``file: `` followed by the currently played filename.

-    supported:
+    The following expansions are supported:

     ${NAME}
         Expands to the value of the property ``NAME``.
 If ``NAME`` starts with